 Finally, you have to be consistent.
 I recommend at least two posts a month, maybe even once a week if you have the content.
 Set a schedule, write posts in advance, proof them thoroughly, and keep posting them.
 Blogging software like WordPress and Blogger all have scheduling tools, making it easy to prepare a post ahead of time and set the tool to post for you.
 I cannot say enough how useful this is for busy writers.

 Like any marketing plan, consistency will be vital.
-Your blog is one element of your author brand that will out live the normal marketing push you make around a book’s release or the holidays.
-The blog is a multipurpose tool, a window into your writing process, your interests, and your author brand.
-Yes you should use your blog to promote your brand and your books regularly.
+Your blog is one element of your author brand that will outlive the normal marketing push you make around a book’s release or the holidays.
+A blog is a multipurpose tool, a window into your writing process, your interests, and your author brand.
+Yes, you should use your blog to promote your brand and your books regularly.
 But that’s just part of the role your blog will play.
 More importantly, the blog is a persistent way into a reader’s inbox.
 Email subscriptions to your blog translate into emails for your mailing list.
-And if you provide useful, interesting, and exciting content on a regular basis, your readers will look forward to your blog posts, and will recommend them to their friends.
+And if you provide useful, interesting, and exciting content on a regular basis, your readers will look forward to your blog posts and will recommend them to their friends.

 Paul is the Senior Copywriter at Lulu, responsible for all the words you see on our site (misspellings included).
 He also manages the community site – http://connect.lulu.com/en/ – and in his free time, he’s an avid reader and short story writer.